The CPS Team

 Ann Amberg, MCS

-As a cross-pollinator and creative thought leader, Ann is a passionate advocate for social & environmental systems integrity.
-She has a 15-year background in holistic online course development, educational leadership development, group facilitation, communications and program coordination in the U.S. and U.K. She designs workshops and facilitate courses that connect science, spirituality, cultural transformation, art and leadership.
-Ann served as the Program Administrator of the Leadership & Learning Programs from 2012-2014.
-Previously she was the Director of Special Programs at The Heritage Institute, where she co-created global educator professional development programs.
+As a cross-pollinator and creative thought leader, Ann is a passionate advocate for social & environmental integrity—including looking to nature’s economy to sustainably nurture people and planet.
+Ann holds a Bachelor of Arts in Environmental Studies: Integral Ecology and a Masters in Contemporary Spirituality.
+She has a 15-year background in holistic online course design and instruction, educational leadership facilitation, communications and program development in the U.S. and U.K. She designs workshops and facilitates courses that connect science, spirituality, cultural transformation, art and leadership.
+Following a 25-year career as an Art Director and marketing consultant at Alaska Airlines Magazine, Lands End, Eddie Bauer, Harcourt Brace Publishers and Microsoft, she served as the Director of Special Programs at The Heritage Institute, where she co-created professional development programs for K-12 teacher activists.
 Ann lives on Whidbey Island, WA.

 Riane Eisler, JD, PhD (hon)